 INVENTORY SHORTAGE: WHAT YOU NEED TO KNOW

-We may have started a new decade, but last year’s biggest real estate concern is still singing the same tune.
 Inventory is at a near-historic low, while demand for homes continues to grow.
-Inventory Shortage’s can be frustrating for eager buyers and bring hesitancy to those looking to sell soon.
+Inventory shortages can be frustrating for eager buyers and bring hesitancy to those looking to sell soon.

-The other speculated reason for housing shortage’s here in Las Vegas is because of the housing crash.
-Many investors came in and bought up tons of inventory at all time low prices, keeping them in their investment portfolio (rental portfolio).
-This means these rooftops may never come back to market, an estimated 10K to 40K rooftops.
-Builders can’t build fast enough or affordable enough to lure first time buyers.
+The other speculated reason for housing shortages here in Las Vegas is because of the housing crash.
+Many investors came in and bought up tons of inventory at all-time low prices, keeping them in their investment portfolio (rental portfolio).
+This means these rooftops may never come back to the market, an estimated 10K to 40K rooftops.
+Builders can't build fast enough or affordable enough to lure first-time buyers.

-Affordable homes continues to get further out of reach as average home prices continue to climb in to the $300K’s.
+Affordable homes continue to get further out of reach as average home prices continue to climb into the $300K's.
 Las Vegas is an affordable place to live, especially in contrast to high tax states, guess the secret is out!
 There’s also been a shift in when people are buying homes.
-Spring time has always been the traditional best time to list, get past the holidays, and then move, but not anymore.
+Springtime has always been the traditionally best time to list, get past the holidays, and then move, but not anymore.

 For the past five years, buyers have been coming out earlier and earlier because of increased demand.
 Essentially, there is no such thing as a “buyer’s season” anymore.
 Those who think so could face a longer and more complicated selling process.
 While there is a small dip for the holiday season, many people continue to churn right through it buying and selling.
 All with only minimal impacts.
 Things such as a few more days on the market, slightly lower price point (within $1K-$5K) of market value, but often getting list market value price all year long.